iechor/docs/content/compose/multiple-compose-files/extends.md

 ```

 The resulting service refers to the original `container.env` file
 within the `commons` directory.
-This can be confirmed with `docker compose config`
+This can be confirmed with `iechor compose config`
 which inspects the actual model:
 ```yaml
 services: